andrewshaodev/LearningHowToLearn/index.md

 Sleeping allows your brain cells to shrink, allowing the toxins to be washed out

-While you are sleeping, your brain tidies up ideas and concepts you're thinking about and learning, and strengthens ideas you need or want to remember (defragging)
+While you are sleeping, your brain tidies up ideas and concepts you're thinking about and learning, and strengthens ideas you need or want to remember

 If you stop right after sleeping for the night, or taking a nap, you have an increased chance of dreaming about it